MicrosoftDocs/sql-docs/docs/powershell/download-sql-server-ps-module.md

 ## Installing or updating the SqlServer module

-To install the **SqlServer** module from the PowerShell Gallery, start a [PowerShell](https://docs.microsoft.com/powershell/scripting/powershell-scripting) session.
+To install the **SqlServer** module from the PowerShell Gallery, start a [PowerShell](https://docs.microsoft.com/powershell/scripting/powershell-scripting) session as an administrator.

 > [!IMPORTANT]
 > If you run into problems installing, see the [Install-Module documentation](https://www.powershellgallery.com/packages/PowerShellGet/2.2.1) and [Install-Module reference](https://docs.microsoft.com/powershell/module/powershellget/Install-Module).